Taneemkibria/Milestone-Project-1/README.md

     -   #### Colour Scheme
         -   The two main colours used are #1791b1 - a shade of blue, and white.
 Originally I thought of having 3 main colours including a shade of pink or dark blue but decided against it as it would be overwhelming and too busy.
     -   #### Typography
-        -   The Robot font is the main font used throughout the whole website with Sans Serif as the fallback font in case the choice of font doesn't get imported into the site correctly.
+        -   The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case the choice of font doesn't get imported into the site correctly.
 Roboto is a clean font that I have seen being used throughout my course hence why I chose it.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to  catch the user's attention and set the tone for the page.
-It shows a clean and modern looking gym, conincing customers to join.
+It shows a clean and modern looking gym, convincing customers to join.

 *   ### Wireframes